 - Contact your District Training Chair or your Unit Training Chair to schedule your training.
-The trainer needs to be a registered adult BSA member who has already taken YPT and is familiar with the training content and process.

 Note: new leaders are required to take YPT prior to submitting an application for registration.
 The YPT certificate of completion must be submitted with the application and before volunteer service with youth begins.
 The Chief Seattle Council requires that YPT be re-taken every year.
 If a volunteer's YPT record is not current at the time of recharter, the volunteer will not be re-registered, and a new application and YPT certificate will need to be completed and submitted (including associated fees).

 To find out more about the Youth Protection policies of the Boy Scouts of America and how to help Scouting keep your family safe, see the Parent's Guide in any of the Cub Scouting or Boy Scouting handbooks, or visit the National BSA Guide to Youth Protection and Adult Leadership web page.